 Cause of injury

-Signs and symptoms
+Sprained knee signs and symptoms

 Complications if left unattended

 RICER.
 Immobilization.
-Anti-inflammatory medication.
+Anti-inflammatory diet and medication.

-Rehabilitation and prevention
+Sprained knee Rehabilitation and prevention